MemeGamer/Realtime_SignLangageDetection/README.md

 further mode points can be created on  screen to measure the distance between the point and your hand landmark, as done in Food loop the distance between the center point of the head detection and the middle finger is calculated to see if it closed to the mouth.

-Import dependencies to make it function without any errors
+Import dependencies to make it function without any errors.